 Retail bonds have been characterised by simple structures; however we have seen fixed, floating and index-linked bonds issued onto the market.
 As the market develops further diversification in bond structures and seniority should follow.
 A common characteristic of all retail bonds listed on ORB is that they have trading denominations of under £1,000.
 The majority of ORB dedicated issues have been in £100 denominations with a minimum £2,000 upfront investment.

-We are pleased to share LSEG’s Quarterly Debt Capital Markets (DCM) update for Q2 2020.
-The update provides a review of global DCM activity and key highlights from London Stock Exchange, including how our markets are reacting to the impact of the Coronavirus (COVID-19) pandemic and how we can support your
+We are pleased to share LSEG’s Debt Capital Markets (DCM) update for Q3 2020.
+The update provides an overview of global DCM activity and key highlights from London Stock Exchange, including key DCM transactions and LSEG initiative and engagement with the global